globality-corp/microcosm/README.md

     a non-goal.

  3. Mocking (and patching) of the object graph is important and needs to be easy.
-Unit tests expect to use the ubiquitous [mock](https://github.com/testing-cabal/mock) library; it should be trivial to temporarily replace a component.
+Unit tests expect to use `unittest.mock library; it should be trivial to temporarily replace a component.

  4. Some components will be functions that modify other components rather than objects that need to be instantiated.